chewlabSB2/denovo_editors/README.md

 When your submitted job is running, the status will change from "PD" to "R".
 Once the job completes, it will no longer show in queue and output files should be in the specified output directory.
 If the run fails, you will see ".err" and ".out" log files in the same directory in which you submitted the bash script.

 **Step 4: Prep for MPNN**

 Navigate to 'denovo_editors/helper_scripts/'.
 You need to open and edit trb2json.py, which is used to prepare the pdb and trb files for MPNN in JSON format.
-To learn more about how this script works, refer to 'denovo_Editors/helper_scripts/trb2json_explained.txt'.
-You need to edit this script so that when executed, it pulls files from the correct RFdiffsuion output subdirectory:
+To learn more about how this script works, refer to 'denovo_editors/helper_scripts/trb2json_explained.txt'.
+You need to edit this script so that when executed, it pulls files from the correct RFdiffusion output subdirectory:
 ```bash
 # change the directory containing PDB and TRB files
 directory = '/home/users/astar/gis/your_username/scratch/RFdiffusion/outputs/'